KULeuven-MICAS/snax-streamer/README.md

 ```
 sbt "testOnly streamer.StreamerTopTest"
 ```
-to run the unit test for Streamer top module.
+to run the unit test for the Streamer top module.
 ## Generate System Verilog file
-To generate the corresponding system verilog file for specific Chisel module, use:
+To generate the corresponding system verilog file for a specific Chisel module, use:
 ```
 sbt "runMain streamer.${chisel_module_name}"
 ```
-For instance, to generate the system verilog file for Streamer top module with the testing parameters, use:
+For instance, to generate the system verilog file for the Streamer top module with the testing parameters, use:
 ```
 sbt "runMain streamer.StreamerTopTester"
 ```